-Mercedes K. Meyer, Ph.D., a partner in the Intellectual Property Practice Group, collaborates with her biotechnology and pharmaceutical clients on their patent portfolio strategy.
+Mercedes K. Meyer, Ph.D., a partner in the Intellectual Property Practice Group and Co-Chair of the Intellectual Property Life Sciences Team, collaborates with her biotechnology and pharmaceutical clients on their patent portfolio strategy.
 She has an extensive biotechnology and pharmaceutical patent prosecution practice.

 She drafts, prosecutes and opines U.S. patents and patent applications, as well as oversees patent portfolio management and development in the U.S. as well as coordinating efforts overseas.
 She advises on biotechnology-related bioethics issues, such as tissue banking and stem cells.
 Mercedes also obtains patent term extensions, oversees obtaining Supplemental Protection Certificates (SPCs) and their equivalents abroad and handles requests for reconsideration of patent term adjustment.